Anuragsangem/POS-tagging-using-Markov-chains-and-Bayesian-Networks/README.md

-#PART1 : REPORT and ABSATRACTIONS :
+#PART1 : REPORT and ABSTRACTIONS :

 1)Abstractions used :